PhuIwtGitRepo/Band8ADevelopmentConsultantTechnicalTest/README.md

 Your task is to build a core logic library in **C#** that manages these transitions while ensuring data integrity, patient safety, and adherence to NHS standards.

 This repo includes a shell of a project, with a class library, and 2 unit test projects.
 You only need to pick one test project to write the tests in.
 This is just a shell, so feel free to add more projects to the solution if you need to.
-You will need to click the green "Use this template" button to generate a brand-new, completely fresh repository in your own GitHub account.
-Once you are finished, please provide a link to your repo so we can review.

 ---